ksonglover/bot-docs.zh-tw/articles/bot-service-design-pattern-task-automation.md

 <!-- TODO: SimpleTaskAutomation no longer exists
 ## Sample code

-For a complete sample that shows how to implement simple task automation using the Bot Builder SDK for .NET, see the <a href="https://aka.ms/capability-SimpleTaskAutomation" target="_blank">Simple Task Automation sample</a> in GitHub.
+For a complete sample that shows how to implement simple task automation using the Bot Framework SDK for .NET, see the <a href="https://aka.ms/capability-SimpleTaskAutomation" target="_blank">Simple Task Automation sample</a> in GitHub.

-For a complete sample that shows how to implement simple task automation using the Bot Builder SDK for Node.js, see the <a href="https://aka.ms/capability-SimpleTaskAutomation" target="_blank">Simple Task Automation sample</a> in GitHub.
+For a complete sample that shows how to implement simple task automation using the Bot Framework SDK for Node.js, see the <a href="https://aka.ms/capability-SimpleTaskAutomation" target="_blank">Simple Task Automation sample</a> in GitHub.
 -->

 ## <a name="additional-resources"></a>其他資源